Skip navigation

 Julian Leeser

-That so much of the standing and sessional orders be suspended as would prevent:
+That so much of the standing and sessional orders be suspended as would prevent the following from occurring:

 (2) debate on the second reading of the bill continuing for a period of no longer than one hour, with the time for each speech limited to 10 minutes;